 The 50th anniversary of Nor-Shipping, where the maritime world will meet once again to discuss the future of the industry.
 Over 6,000 students will attend the Ocean Talent Camp as part of the event.

 National Music Day

-Musikkfest sees the capital city become one big concert venue, with up to 30 outdoor stages spread across Oslo.
+Musikkfest transforms the capital city into one big concert venue, with up to 30 outdoor stages spread across Oslo.
+Always a fun day.

 An international football tournament for children and youth ages 10-19, attracting over 30,000 participants from around the world.